 - Ensuring the total amount of building electric and thermal energy be ‘clean’ energy (accounted for by renewable electric and alternative energy).

-- Installing agency-funded renewable energy on site at Federal facilities and retaining corresponding renewable energy certificates (RECs).
+- Installing renewable energy at the NIH, including photovoltaic and geothermal, and retaining corresponding renewable energy certificates (RECs).

 - Contracting for the purchase of energy that includes the installation of renewable energy on and off site.

 - Purchasing electricity and corresponding RECs.